How to read the Heatmap report?

 You can view the results for Questions associated with a particular Dimension by clicking the "View" drop-down in the top left.

 The Heatmap is designed to highlight the biggest differences in results for particular demographics when compared with the aggregated results.
 Note that the Heatmap colors are always based on the favorability from the first column.
-The most positive differences are highlighted blue and the most negative differences are highlighted pink.
+The most positive differences are highlighted blue and the most negative differences are highlighted orange.

 As the difference between a group and the aggregated results gets larger, the shading gets darker.
 It's designed as a visual cue to call out large differences between groups, so that you don't have to read through every single cell in the comparison grid.
 You want to focus on the questions and the groups that show darker shades (i.e., larger differences) as these reflect students with different experiences.

 The numbers in the cells are the percent favorability for the dimension/indicator or the question (depending on which "view" you have toggled).
 The grey numbers in the column headers represent the participation for the respective populations (see example below).

 Questions To Ask: